-Reno, Sparks, & Carson City orthodontists, Dr. Larkin, Dr. Lloyd, Dr. Walton Dr. Phillips, and the entire team at Legendary Smiles are dedicated to helping patients achieve beautiful smiles with the latest in orthodontic care.
+Reno, Sparks, & Carson City orthodontists, Dr. Larkin, Dr. Lloyd, Dr. Mungcal, and the entire team at Legendary Smiles are dedicated to helping patients achieve beautiful smiles with the latest in orthodontic care.

 Staying on top of the latest advancements in technology and only offering our patients options that have been proven to help patients and justify their costs.
 From braces to Invisalign and more, we have the most effective orthodontic solution for any orthodontic problem you might encounter.